Key utility backs out of power plant project

 The lead utility in a proposed South Dakota power plant is quitting the project - a blow to both wind energy and coal-fired electricity - but the other partners say the plan is still alive.

-Otter Tail Power Co. is leaving the project that's designed to build the Big Stone II coal plant at Big Stone City in the state's northeast corner.
+Otter Tail Power Co. is pulling out of the project that's designed to build the Big Stone II coal plant at Big Stone City in the state's northeast corner.

 "It was a combination of factors - the broad economic downturn, a higher level of uncertainty and proposed climate legislation," said Cris Kling, public relations director for Otter Tail.

 The Minnesota utility planned to invest $400 million in the project.
-The economy makes investment too risky, and a cap-and-trade law in Congress adds to the uncertainty for utilities, Kling said.
+The economy makes investment too risky, and a cap-and-trade law in Congress adds to the funding questions for utilities, Kling said.

 Otter Tail is operator and majority owner of the Big Stone I coal plant now running in Big Stone City, and that will continue, Kling said.
 Big Stone II would be adjacent to the first plant and would more than double the output if organizers find a new partner.